fritsvt/Dell-Latitude-E5570-Hackintosh/README.md

 ## What works?

 I have changed the wifi card to a DW1830.
-With that card most things should work on this laptop, except for the following:
+With that said most stuff should work on this laptop (I currently use it as daily driver).
+Except for the following:
 - Bluetooth (fixable but I just don't use it)
 - Touchpad gestures
 - Finder Sensor, smart card reader if you have one